conlang-software-dev/whistler/README.md

 interface VoiceRange {
-  f?: VoiceParams; // Describes changes to the frequency channel a?: VoiceParams; // Describes changes to the amplitude channel }
+  f?: VoiceParams; // Describes changes to the frequency channel a?: VoiceParams; // Describes changes to the amplitude channel rate?: number    // Factor by which to scale the speaking rate }

 interface VoiceParams {